GoogleCloudPlatform/cloud-solutions/projects/dataflow-bigquery-change-data-capture/README.md

 This will create all the artifacts and set up several environment variables.
-You can run this script multiple times without causing any side effects, e.g., if you Cloud Shell session disconnects and you would like to try the following steps.
+You can run this script multiple times without causing any side effects, e.g., if you Cloud Shell session disconnects, and you would like to try the following steps.

-# Compile the code and run the unit tests
+## Compile the code and run the unit tests
 Make sure to use Java SDK version earlier than 21 because Dataflow doesn't yet support it.
 This pipeline was tested with version 11.